HuyaneMatsu/hata/docs/ref/reaction_mapping.md

 ### `__len__(self)`

-- returns : `str`
+- returns : `int`

-Returns the the amount of the reacters with the emoji.
-This amount is the sum of the list's length itself and of the `unknown` attribute's value.
+Return the amount of the unique emojis on the `reaction_mapping`'s respective message.

 ### `__bool__(self)`